letoram/durden/README.md

 You can also ask a client to provide a debug view for you, if it supports that feature, by going to /target/video/advanced/debug\_window - calling it multiple times may provide multiple levels of debug output.

-Durden also provides some special mechanisms, by going to global/settings/system/debug you can change the debuglevel which enables widgets that give more information, and special debug commands (global/system/debug).

 Then there are logging facilities for all the frameservers, durden itself (if run through the launcher script) and .lua snapshots on soft-crashes.
 These are